tomahim/simple-web-chat-nodejs-socketio-angularjs/README.md

 #### Procedure

 1. Clone the project
-2. Run `npm install` command at the root of the project to install dependencies
+2. Run `npm install` command at the root of the project (it install node modules dependencies and bower components)
 3. Launch the web chat with the `node index.js` command